prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/THEORY_SESSIONS.md

       b. collects charges and damage transistors.
 Length is constrained.
 Job of routers.
       c.
 Add fake antenna diode next to every cell I/P after placement.
       d.
 Run Magic (antenna checker) on routed layout violation reported on cell I/P pin.
+   3. STA: Extraction of SPEFs and OpenSTA (integrated in Openroad) after which the reports are generated with timing violations.
+   4. Physical Verification:
+      a.
+Magic helps for DRCs and SPICE extraction from layout.
+      b.
+Magic and netgen used for LVS (extracted SPICE by Magic vs Verilog netlist).

+## DAY 2: Good floorplan vs bad floorplan and introduction to library cells

+### 1. Chip floor planning considerations

+#### 1.1 Utilization factor and aspect ratio
+1. Define height and width of core and die
+2. Utilization factor = (Area occupied by netlist) / (Area of core)
+3. Aspect ratio = Height / Width

+#### 1.2 Pre-placed cells
+1. Combinational logic output has multiple gates.
+   a.
+Divided as cut1 & cut2 which is separated as 2 blocks.
+IO pins are extended for connection.
+   b.
+Blackboxes as two different IP's / modules.
+Users can implement separately for reuse.
+2. IPs example: memory, clock gating cell, comparator, MUX.
+Plcaement is fixed before routing and automates PnR tools

+#### 1.3 De-coupling capacitors
+1. Discharge of capacitor should be handled by source voltage.
+This is due to wire resistance, the Vdd -> Vdd' and will not be detected as logic '1'.
+2. This region is noise margin.
+For detections, logic '0' -> '1' should be in NML and logic '1' -> '0' should be in NMH regions.
+3. During switching, decoupling capacitors will send current to the circuit needed.
+When no switching happens, it gets charge from the source.
+4. In the design, surronding block will have DECAPs placed and supply required current to the needed blocks.

+## DAY 5: Final steps for RTL2GDS using tritonRoute and openSTA

+### 1. Maze Routing - Lee's Algorithm